Email Phone

 Sunshine & Smiles

-Vision and hearing in people with Down Syndrome
+Vision and hearing in people with Down syndrome

 Vision

-People who have Down Syndrome often have difficulty with their eyesight, withup to half needing to wear glasses.
+People who have Down syndrome often have difficulty with their eyesight, with up to half needing to wear glasses.
 It is important to make sure they have regular eye tests and checks.

-In education it is important that teachers are aware of this and might find the following adjustments helpful, to help with reading and writing skills:
+In education, it is important that teachers are aware of this and might find the following adjustments helpful to help with reading and writing skills:

 • Children should write in black PEN, not pencil